On Modeling and Solving the Boltzmann Equation: Concluding Remarks and Ongoing Research

 \section{Concluding Remarks and Ongoing Research}

-In this work, a brief overview of studies and advances related to the solution of the discrete ordinates approximation of the linear Boltzmann equation in one- and two-dimensional spatial dimensions was presented.
+In this work, a brief overview of studies and advances in the solution of the discrete ordinates approximation of the linear Boltzmann equation in one and two spatial dimensions was presented.
 The focus was on the application areas of neutrons, photons, and rarefied gas dynamics.
 In particular, the successful applicability of the Analytical Discrete Ordinates (ADO) method to a series of particle transport problems was emphasized through the reference of selected relevant publications.
-A broad literature review in the area is not within the scope of this work, but rather to draw attention to research in this important area, carried out in Latin America and more specifically in Brazil.
+A broad literature review in the area is not within the scope of this work, but rather to draw attention to research in this important area, conducted in Latin America and more specifically in Brazil.

-Despite the advances and contributions we seek to highlight, several important issues still deserve attention for the development of the method and the subject.
-In particular, domain decomposition methods are being investigated to improve the large-scale linear system issue that is part of the formulation.
-Another area of study, still open, is the analysis of asymptotic error due to angular discretization—more specifically, the joint analysis of spatial-angular discretizations.
+Despite the advances and contributions we have sought to highlight, several important issues still deserve attention for the development of the method and the subject.
+In particular, domain decomposition methods are being investigated to address the large-scale linear system issue that is inherent to the formulation.
+Another area of study, still open, is the analysis of asymptotic error due to angular discretization — more specifically, the joint analysis of spatial-angular discretizations.
 Finally, we intend to use the formulation with exact representation of the phase function in the problems of reconstruction of absorption and scattering parameters, of interest in optical tomography, treated by the ADO method, so far, only in one-dimensional geometry.

-{ { \textbf{Acknowledgments} }} The author thanks to CNPq of Brazil for partial support to this and other works.